Volunteer With Steadfast

 Hillsborough: Twice a month, Sundays, 4:30-6:30 PM at one of Bay Hope Churches campuses.

-Boys: 1st & 3rd Sundays in Lutz
+Boys: 1st & 3rd Sundays at Westchase

-Girls: 2nd & 4th Sundays in Westchase
+Girls: 2nd & 4th Sundays at Lakeshore

 Pinellas: We meet once a month on day when the kids are out of school.